The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 You don't need to watch the market.
 You don't need to "learn more first."
 You don't need to wait for a dip, a raise, or a better month.
 The whole point of dollar cost averaging is that you don't need to time anything.
 You just need to show up.

-According to a 2023 Gallup poll, only 61% of Americans own any stock at all, down from 67% before the 2008 financial crisis.
-Nearly 4 in 10 Americans have zero exposure to the most reliable long-term wealth-building tool in history.
+According to Gallup, 62% of Americans reported owning stock in 2025, the same share as in 2024 and the same as the 2001 to 2007 average.
+Nearly 4 in 10 Americans have zero exposure to the most reliable long-term wealth-building tool in history, and that number has not improved in two decades.
 Not because they can't afford it.
 Because they haven't started.

 Don't be the person who waits another year and then has to invest twice as much to end up in the same place.